hwonsuk/Portfolio_Demo/README.md

 </p>

 ### Conclusion
 My graduate research tested applications of social network analysis in the portfolio construction and allocation process.
-By having quick ways to visualize and measure the performance of portfolios and their underlying assets, I was able to focus on the theory and practical applications of my work.
+By having quick ways to visualize and measure the performance of portfolios and their underlying assets, I was able to focus on the practical applications of my work.
 The portfolio selection process is something I find deeply interesting and hope to work on in the future.